breitnw/THADashboard/README.md

 - Add the line `MEMBERSHIPWORKS_API_URL=MY_URL`, replacing MY_URL with a GET request for a MembershipWorks CSV file.
 This workaround is necessary because MembershipWorks lacks a user-friendly API, so URLs must be generated on a per-network basis.

 Optionally, `DEBUG_MODE=True` may also be added to turn on debug mode.
-In debug mode, the application will pull from a local copy of the MembershipWorks database, and will never send any data to Onfleet.
+In debug mode, the application will never send any data to Onfleet.
 Instead, whenever the user submits data, the parsed dataframe will simply be displayed as HTML.

+The line `USE_LOCAL_CSV=True` may too be optionally added.
+If enabled, the dashboard will pull from a local copy of the MembershipWorks database, rather than the online version.
+This is useful for testing crashes and other issues related to new data that has been added to MembershipWorks.